 While patients may be able to detect the possibility of a spinal cord tumor through a variety of symptoms, diagnosis is ultimately made by professionals in the field of spine care.
-If you experience one or more of the following symptoms, it may be time to contact one of the top spine specialists Los Angeles has at Hunt Spine:
+The following are possible symptoms of a spinal cord tumor:

 - Abnormal sensation, especially cold sensations, in the legs and lower part of the body